 It’s a fairly common assumption that true bypass pedals will not drain the battery of the pedal.
 The reason being that a true bypass pedal will bypass the main circuit and connect the input directly to the output so that no active circuit is engaged.

 However, this is incorrect.
-True bypass pedals, even when in the off-position, will drain the battery so long as a cable is connected.
+Even when in the off-position, true bypass pedals will drain the battery so long as a cable is connected.
 The switch for the battery is typically located in the input plug (most common) or output plug (less common) of the pedal.

 Of course, if you have a true bypass pedal with nothing in the input or output, then it will not drain the battery.